Chained Echoes: Plot

+Set before the ending of the main story, a group of researchers studying a strange rift that has appeared in Valandis request help from the Crimson Wings in dealing with the interfering Taryn military.
+Upon dealing with them, the rift grows and sucks the Crimson Wings in.

+The Crimson Wings find themselves in a region which Lenne, her "echo" reacting, recognizes as the lost continent of Elrant, which was destroyed by the Harbinger 4000 years ago and she ruled as queen in her previous life.
+Initially, the Crimson Wings believe they have traveled through time.
+However, upon encountering Leonar, the hero of Elrant, he reveals they are inside a physical space on the edge of the Maelstrom where time does not flow.
+Leonar leads the people to guard the cage where the Harbinger lies dormant.

+One of the researchers reveals himself to be Endarht, whose plan was to make the rift large enough to bring in a giant mana machine which would drain the Maelstrom from souls in order to free the Harbinger.
+While the Crimson Wings, alongside Leonar and his followers, manage to destroy the mana machine, the seal has been weakened to the point that the Harbinger will be free in less than 40 years.
+Despite this, Leonar remains optimistic they will be ready for the Harbinger's return.

 Development

 The game was made by the German developer Matthias Linda, who grew up making fan games with RPG Maker.
-His favorite games included Xenogears, Terranigma, Secret of Mana, Suikoden 2, Breath of Fire, The Legend of Dragoon and Final Fantasy VI, all of which influenced his development of Chained Echoes.
+His favorite games included Xenogears, Terranigma, Secret of Mana, Suikoden 2, Breath of Fire, The Legend of Dragoon and Final Fantasy VI, which influenced his development of Chained Echoes.
 He was mindful not to copy them, instead trying to capture his experience of playing them, which he remembers as "in my head, all these games look and play better than they actually did."
+Linda cited the Dragon Quest series as an influence on the towns and their non-player character inhabitants.

 The game's development nearly took 7 years, beginning in 2016 after a year of considering the story concept.
-The game had a successful Kickstarter campaign in 2019.
-The game was published by Deck13.
+The game had a successful Kickstarter campaign in 2019 and the digital edition was published by Deck13 in 2022.
+The physical edition was supposed to be released by First Press Games.
+However, by March 2026, 13 products, including special editions for PlayStation 4, Nintendo Switch, and PC, as well as a CD soundtrack, had yet to be released.
+Linda announced he would be pursuing legal action against FPG.

 The music was developed over 4 years by Eddie Marianukroh and includes 50 tracks at 2 hours in length.

-DLC, Ashes of Elrant was released on August 7 2025, which added a new playable character, new areas, over 40 new enemies and bosses, over 15 new music tracks, mini-games, new items and equipment.
+The DLC Ashes of Elrant was released on August 7, 2025, which added a new playable character, new areas, over 40 new enemies and bosses, over 15 new music tracks, mini-games, new items and equipment.